DUI Drugs

 Why is Blood Important in My DUI Drugs Case?

 Under Georgia's implied consent laws, once you are placed under arrest for DUI, the officer has the right to test you for alcohol and drugs.
 The two most commonly requested tests are blood and breath testing.
 Since a breath test only tests for alcohol, so they are not generally used in a DUI drugs case.
 In DUI drugs cases, the officer will read you implied consent and ask you to consent to a blood test.
 This blood test can be taken anywhere, but must be drawn by certified personnel.
-I have had cases where ambulances actually came to where my client was stopped and drew their blood, though in a majority, the officer transports the client to a hospital where their blood is drawn by a nurse.
+I have had cases where EMTS or even cops actually came to where my client was stopped and drew their blood, though in a majority of counties, the officer transports the client to a jail or hospital where their blood is drawn by a technician.
+Currently, Forsyth County conducts blood draws at the Forsyth County Jail in a small room near the booking area.

-Georgia's blood tests are all tested by the state crime lab.
+Georgia’s blood tests are all tested by the state crime lab, the GBI.
 If you remember, the cop should have given the nurse a blood collection kit and then taken it back once the blood was drawn and the filled tubes sealed back in the kit.
 This kit will be sent to a state crime lab where it will be tested by forensic toxicologists on the state payroll.
 These results will not come directly to you.
-They will be transmitted to the prosecutor's office in charge of your case and will be made available to your attorney through the discovery process.
+They will be transmitted to the prosecutor’s office in charge of your case and will be made available to your attorney through the discovery process.
 These blood results can take weeks, if not months to come in, so there is no point in sweating how quickly the results will come back, as it could be awhile.
+We advise clients to check with us after 60 days, if they’d like to keep on top of the results.

 What Happens to My License for Drug DUI Cases?

 After arresting you for DUI, most officers will confiscate your license and issue you a temporary driving permit.
 This is true even in a blood draw case where the results of your test will not be known for some time.
-If the officer has taken your license, it's time to send an appeal letter to the Dept. of Driver Services.
+If the officer has taken your license, it’s time to send an appeal letter to the Dept. of Driver Services.
 When we draft these appeal letters, we include all relevant information about your case and demand that a hearing is held before any action is taken against your license.
 In the event your test shows alcohol is present and above the legal limit, your appeal letter will force the cop and state to give you a hearing before taking action on your license.
 If the results show only the presence of drugs, the state will not administratively suspend your license, but will suspend it if you are found or plead guilty to DUI drugs.
-Unfortunately, if you are convicted of DUI drugs, there is no hardship permit for you to go to work, school, or even family events.
 Fighting to save your license form this suspension makes putting on a good defense even more important in DUI drugs cases.

 What Happens at My Court Date?